AstaMimic/UnrealMLAgentsPT/README.md

 Please feel free to submit pull requests or open issues if you would like to contribute or report bugs.

+Currently, we lack of build checks in PRs, so please try to validate the plugin builds correctly before submitting a PR.
+Check [here](#build-with-automation-tool) to build using command line tools provided by UE5.

 ## Documentation

 All code is well-documented, and much of the documentation was inspired by Unity ML-Agents.
 Most methods, classes, and